objectionary/eo-json/README.md

 # The first way is to parse the text
 json.parse "there should be a json string" > x

-# The second way is to wrap the map
+# The second way is to wrap the map (here 'mp' has the type map)
 json mp > x
 ```